-Bankruptcy is a legal proceeding involving a person or business that is unable to repay their outstanding debts.
+Bankruptcy is a legal proceeding involving a person or business who is unable to repay his/her outstanding debts.
 The bankruptcy process begins with a petition filed by the debtor, which is most common, or on behalf of creditors, which is less common.
-All of the debtor’s assets are measured and evaluated, and the assets may be used to repay a portion of outstanding debt.
+All of the debtor’s assets are measured and evaluated, and the assets may be used to repay a portion of the outstanding debt.

-Bankruptcy offers an individual or business a chance to start fresh by forgiving debts that simply cannot be paid while giving creditors a chance to obtain some measure of repayment based on the individual’s or business’s assets available for liquidation.
-In theory, the ability to file for bankruptcy benefits the overall economy by allowing people and companies a second chance to gain access to credit and by providing creditors with a portion of debt repayment.
-Upon the successful completion of bankruptcy proceedings, the debtor is relieved of the debt obligations that were incurred prior to filing for bankruptcy.
+Bankruptcy offers an individual or business a chance to start fresh by forgiving debts that simply cannot be paid, while giving creditors a chance to obtain some measure of repayment based on the individual’s or business’s assets available for liquidation.
+In theory, the ability to file bankruptcy benefits the overall economy by allowing people and companies a second chance to gain access to credit, and by providing creditors with a portion of debt repayment.
+Upon the successful completion of bankruptcy proceedings, the debtor is relieved of the debt obligations that were incurred prior to filing bankruptcy.

 Why Do People File Bankruptcy?

 Each bankruptcy case is different from the last.
 For each person, there may be unique and specific circumstances that have led to their financial difficulties.
 Some of the most common reasons for bankruptcy filing in Fort Lauderdale include:

 Married couples are making the choice to legally separate through divorce more frequently than at any other point in history.
 Not only is divorce an emotionally traumatic event for the family, but it may also cause a large financial burden.
 Whether you relied on your former spouse as the main financial supplier or you have had to start paying alimony or child support, this change to your financial situation may affect your ability to pay off your debts.